dagraham/nts-dgraham/README.md

 ### License

-Copyright (c) 2010-2022 Daniel Graham <daniel.graham@duke.edu>.
-All rights reserved.
-Further information about nts is available at [github](https://github.com/dagraham/nts-dgraham), the _nts_ discussion group at [groups.io](https://groups.io/g/nts) and, of course, from [PyPI](https://pypi.org/project/nts-dgraham/).

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+See [GNU General Public License](http://www.gnu.org/licenses/gpl.html) for more details.
 This program is distributed in the hope that it will be useful, but *without any warranty*; without even the implied warranty of *merchantability* or *fitness for a particular purpose*.
-See [GNU General Public License](http://www.gnu.org/licenses/gpl.html) for more details.